MVolobueva/Eukaryotic-MTase-classification/README.md

 # MTase Classification Pipeline

-This repository provides a pipeline for the classification of Methyltransferases (MTases) using Hidden Markov Models (HMMs).
+This repository provides a pipeline for the classification of Eukaryotic Methyltransferases (MTases) using Hidden Markov Models (HMMs).
 The pipeline consists of three main steps: installing the required packages, conducting HMMer searches, and detecting regions for classification.

 ## Table of Contents